 Mission: To continuously improve health care for the public, in collaboration with other stakeholders, by evaluating health care organizations and inspiring them to excel in providing safe and effective care of the highest quality and value.

 Vision: All people always experience the safest, highest quality, best-value health care across all settings.

-Founded in 1951, The Joint Commission evaluates and accredits more than 20,500 health care organizations and programs in the United States.
+Founded in 1951, The Joint Commission evaluates and accredits nearly 21,000 health care organizations and programs in the United States.
 An independent, not-for-profit organization, The Joint Commission is the nation's oldest and largest standards-setting and accrediting body in health care.
-To earn and maintain The Joint Commission’s Gold Seal of Approval™, an organization undergoes an on-site survey by a Joint Commission survey team at least every three years.
+To earn and maintain The Joint Commission’s Gold Seal of Approval®, an organization undergoes an on-site survey by a Joint Commission survey team at least every three years.
 (Laboratories are surveyed every two years.)

 Read more about The Joint Commission